Procopius: Style

 Procopius belongs to the school of late antique historians who continued the traditions of the Second Sophistic.
 Writing in Attic Greek, these historians relied on Classical writers such as Herodotus, Polybius and in particular Thucydides as their models and, similar to these, dealt with secular subjects.
 The Classically influenced historians avoided vocabulary unknown to Attic Greek, inserting an explanation when they had to use contemporary words.
 Thus Procopius includes glosses of monks ("the most temperate of Christians") and churches (as equivalent to a "temple" or "shrine"), since monasticism was unknown to the ancient Athenians and their ekklesía had been a popular assembly.

 The secular historians eschewed the history of the Christian church.
 Ecclesiastical history was left to a separate genre after Eusebius.
 Cameron has argued that Procopius's works reflect the tensions between the classical and Christian models of history in 6th-century Constantinople.
 This has been supported by Whitby's analysis of Procopius's depiction of the capital and its cathedral in comparison to contemporary pagan panegyrics.
 Procopius can be seen as depicting Justinian as essentially God's vicegerent, making the case for buildings being a primarily religious panegyric.
 Procopius indicates that he planned to write an ecclesiastical history himself and, if he had, he would probably have followed the rules of that genre.
 As far as known, however, such an ecclesiastical history was never written.

-Some historians have criticized Propocius's description of some barbarians, for example, he dehumanized the unfamiliar Moors as "not even properly human".
-This was, however, inline with Byzantine ethnographic practice in late antiquity.
+Some historians have criticized Procopius's description of some barbarians, for example, he dehumanized the unfamiliar Moors as "not even properly human".
+This was, however, in line with Byzantine ethnographic practice in late antiquity.